The Final Architecture: Style

 Shards of Earth is narrated from several different perspectives, most notably those of Idris and Solace.

 According to reviewer Russell Letson, Shards of Earth contains three MacGuffins: the salvaged ship indicating the return of the Architects, a container of potent alien artifacts, and Idris himself.
 The novel is divided into five parts, one for each of the planetary systems visited.
 He also wrote that the series as a whole "belongs to what might be called a meta-genre".
-Letson compares the horror of unspace to motifs wound in the works of H.P.
+Letson compares the horror of unspace to motifs found in the works of H.P.
 Lovecraft and Algernon Blackwood, among others.
 He also compared the series to The Expanse by James S.A.
 Corey, noting that both works contained "space operatics, down-and-dirty noir and intrigue elements, band-of-comrades adventure, gothic spookiness, alien weirdness, special-effects-go-boom sequences, and mysteries that could well remain mysterious when all is finally wrapped up."

 In a review for Strange Horizons, Stephen Case wrote that Tchaikovsky organized Shards of Earth into "layers" of worldbuilding.
 In the first layer, Tchaikovsky develops the individual characters, primarily the crew members of the Vulture God.
 Each character serves as a "window into the broader universe".
 In the second layer, Tchaikovsky explores conflict between human factions.
 For example, conflict between Hugh and the Parthenon is examined through the characters of Idris and Solace.
 In the third and final layer, the novel explores "the ineffable... and utterly ungraspable" scale of the Architects.